isovector/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

 that is, `bind:A:{x : A} → x ≡ x`.
 We are required to explicitly bind `A :` `type:Set` here, so that we can use it to fill in the implicit `A` parameter of `type:Reflexive`.
-In principle, Agda could be inferred from the type of `type:_≡_`, but Agda has know way of knowing if we'd like to talk about `type:_≡_` in its fully-polymorphic type, or if we'd like it specialized to some particular type like `type:ℕ`.
+In principle, Agda could be inferred from the type of `type:_≡_`, but Agda has no way of knowing if we'd like to talk about `type:_≡_` in its fully-polymorphic type, or if we'd like it specialized to some particular type like `type:ℕ`.
 The distinction isn't extremely poignant in this example, but there do exist monomorphic relations which we might still want